couchbaselabs/observability/CONTRIBUTING.md

 You can preview AsciiDoc code in a number of different ways.

+#### Antora in a Docker container (recommended) ####

+Run `make docs` in the top-level directory.
+This will create an Antora docker container, which will rebuild the documentation on every change and serve this out on `http://localhost:4040`.

 #### Asciidoctor.js Preview

 This is a browser plugin that detects and renders AsciiDoc, and is available for [Chrome](https://chrome.google.com/webstore/detail/asciidoctorjs-live-previe/iaalpfgpbocpdfblpnhhgllgbdbchmia?hl=en), and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/asciidoctorjs-live-preview/).
 Simply specify a URI e.g. `file:///home/src/github.com/couchbaselabs/observability/docs/modules/ROOT/pages/index.adoc`, and it will update every time you save.

+Note: you may experience various issues with this like anchors/deep links not working.

 #### Github branch